 Takamine is proving the point that high-end brands can certainly have a presence in the mid-range category without devaluing their goods and their reputation.
 Just one guitar to date can testify to the quality can be afforded in this price range, the GD93.

-But, the sides are made from rosewood, and turning the guitar around will reveal a very flashy 3-piece rosewood and quilt maple back.
+But, the sides are made from black walnut/maple, and turning the guitar around will reveal a very flashy 3-piece black walnut and quilt maple back.
 It’s a design not made for the masses, but instead, reserved for those who like to be extravagant.

-The mahogany neck has a bound rosewood fretboard with 21 frets.
-It’s a full-size dreadnought guitar with a tasteful natural finish.
-But, it’s not the only thing Tak got right with the GD guitar.
+The mahogany neck has a bound laurel fretboard with 21 frets.
+It’s a full-size dreadnought acoustic guitar with a tasteful natural finish.
+But, it’s not the only thing Tak got right with the GD93 guitar.
 The hardware deserves some spotlight.

 To take it up another notch, you have gold die-cast tuners with black pegs.
 Talk about exquisite!

-With the unique combinations of tonewoods and hardware, you can bet this Tak is going to have a sound signature all its own.
-It will ring out with the familiar spruce intonation that’s expected, but with the triple-piece back, the rosewood and maple will offer a brightness and warmth that compliments the spruce top.
+With the unique combinations of tonewoods and hardware, you can bet this Takamine is going to have a sound signature all its own.
+It will ring out with the familiar spruce intonation that’s expected, but with the triple-piece back, the black walnut and maple will offer a brightness and warmth that compliments the spruce top.